blha303/SpongeDocs/source/plugin/optional/basic.rst

     }

 This is merely the tip of the ``Optional`` iceberg.
 In java 8 ``Optional`` also supports the ``Consumer`` and ``Supplier`` interfaces, allowing lambas to be used for *absent* failover.
+Usage examples for those can be found on the :doc:`usage` page.

 .. note::

- Further explanations are provided here: `Guava: Using And Avoiding Null Explained <https://github.com/google/guava/wiki/UsingAndAvoidingNullExplained/>`_
+    Another explanation on the rationale behind avoiding null references can be found on `Guava: Using And Avoiding Null Explained <https://github.com/google/guava/wiki/UsingAndAvoidingNullExplained/>`_.

-If you want to know more about the usage of Optionals, then head over to: :doc:`usage`
+    Beware that the guava ``Optional`` class mentioned in the linked article is different from java's ``java.util.Optional`` and therefore will have method names different from those used here.